NASCAR adds Amazon and TNT as broadcast partners beginning in 2025

 Far fewer races televised on broadcast TV

 The nine races on broadcast television is less than half the current number available on either Fox or NBC's main networks.
-Twenty of the 38 races (including the two exhibition races) are available on Fox and NBC while the rest are on Fox Sports 1 and USA.
+Twenty of the 38 races (including the two exhibition races) are available on Fox and NBC while the rest are on FS1 and USA.

 The drop in races available on over-the-air TV is significant given NASCAR teams' reliance on sponsor income to pay the bills.
 Sponsorship has been harder and harder to find in recent years as TV audiences have declined and costs have increased.
 Recognizable companies like Lowe's, M&Ms, Smithfield, Target and Home Depot have left NASCAR over the last decade while other brands like FedEx and MillerCoors have significantly cut back.